brentschneider/Test-Your-Browser-Settings/README.md

 ####Whats going on...

-'navigator.userAgent; ' Returns the user-agent header sent by the browser to the server 'navigator.appCodeName; ' Returns the version information of the browser 'navigator.appVersion; ' Returns the code name of the browser 'navigator.cookieEnabled; ' Determines whether cookies are enabled in the browser 'navigator.javaEnabled(); ' Specifies whether or not the browser has Java enabled
+`navigator.userAgent; ` Returns the user-agent header sent by the browser to the server

+`navigator.appCodeName; ` Returns the version information of the browser

+`navigator.appVersion; ` Returns the code name of the browser

+`navigator.cookieEnabled; ` Determines whether cookies are enabled in the browser

+`navigator.javaEnabled(); ` Specifies whether or not the browser has Java enabled

-verOffset - nameOffset,
+verOffset - nameOffset

 deployJava.getJREs();

 swfobject.getFlashPlayerVersion().major;

 ### Demo: